Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Redeemer-2-Creating-PGP-keys.md

 ## Introduction
 This document describes how the redeemer creates the PGP keys used in BRIT.

+PREREQUISITES:
-PREREQUISITE: The Redeemer has performed the steps in `Redeemer-(1)-Creating-a-Bitcoin-wallet`.
+The Redeemer has performed the steps in `Redeemer-(1)-Creating-a-Bitcoin-wallet`.

 The steps to generate PGP keys are: